IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 Deferred tax is recognised on the temporary differences in relation to both the asset to which the obligation relates to and rehabilitation provision.

-Termination benefits are recognised as a liability at the earlier of the date of recognition of restructuring costs or when the group is demonstrably committed, without realistic possibility of withdrawal, to a formal detailed plan to either terminate employment before normal retirement date, or to provide termination benefits as a result of an offer made to encourage voluntary redundancy.
+Termination benefits are recognised as a liability at the earlier of the date of recognition of restructuring costs or when the Group is demonstrably committed, without realistic possibility of withdrawal, to a formal detailed plan to either terminate employment before normal retirement date, or to provide termination benefits as a result of an offer made to encourage voluntary redundancy.
 In the case of an offer to encourage voluntary redundancy, the termination benefits are measured based on the number of employees expected to accept the offer.
 Benefits that are expected to be wholly settled more than 12 months after the end of the reporting period are discounted to their present value.

 Areas of judgement: